 Too many companies enter the U.S. with a volume-based outbound approach that looks efficient internally but feels completely irrelevant externally.

 That is not just ineffective.
 It actively damages trust early.
 Real-world sales data shows that average cold email response rates have dropped below 1% in the U.S. B2B sector due to advanced spam filters and inbox fatigue.
 Gartner found that 73% of B2B buyers actively avoid providers that send irrelevant outreach.
-In a market already overloaded with cold emails, recycled personalization and automated LinkedIn messages generic outbound is a tax on your reputation.

 European and U.K. SaaS companies often mistakenly assume a strong product story and a few local logos are enough.
 In the U.S. proof needs to be easier to find, more specific and highly commercial.